sonthonaxrk/b2c2_test/README.md

 #### Instrument Selector

-This allows you to select instruments and create quotes (monitors from the websocket wasn't implemented)
+This allows you to select instruments and create quotes (monitors from the websocket wasn't implemented).

 ![Selector](https://gist.githubusercontent.com/sonthonaxrk/01a0428bd318e477686d21a8b3135534/raw/a658fb3a0186fd842b91f657cc4721ac7c672ed1/instument_selector.png)